DineshTeja/cs51-final-project/writeup.md

 <== "hello" > "random";;
 ==> Bool(false)
 ```
 To enhance MiniML's capabilities, I implemented the String data type, enabling the manipulation and comparison of text.
-This extension required updates across the parser, lexer, expression definitions, and evaluation logic.

-#### Expression Modifications
 In `expr.ml`, I introduced `String of string` within the `expr` type to represent string literals directly in the syntax tree.
 This addition necessitated updates to functions handling string representations to ensure strings are correctly displayed in both concrete and abstract syntax forms.

-#### Parser and Lexer Adjustments
 In `miniml_lex.mll`, I defined rules to recognize and correctly tokenize string literals, encapsulated by quotation marks.
 This setup ensures that string values are accurately captured and passed to the parser as the `STRING` token.
 In `miniml_parse.mly`, I incorporated parsing rules for the `STRING` token, ensuring that string literals are parsed into the `String` expression type.
-Additionally, I introduced the `CONCAT` operator to handle string concatenation, represented by the `^` symbol in expressions.
+Additionally, I introduced the `CONCAT` operator to handle string concatenation (`^`).

-#### Evaluation Logic
 In `evaluation.ml`, I extended the evaluation functions to handle string-specific operations.
 The primary operation, string concatenation (`CONCAT`), involves checking that both operands are strings before concatenating them, raising an `EvalError` for type mismatches.

-#### Comparison Features
 To facilitate richer interactions with strings, I also implemented comparison operations for strings, such as `Equals`,`NotEquals`, `LessThan`, and `GreaterThan`.
 These operations allow for direct comparison between string literals, broadening MiniML's type system and also improving its applicability for constructing expressions involving string data.

-## List data type
+## Lists with Type Safety
-For my final project, I extended MiniML by implementing the List data type, which involved comprehensive modifications across the parser, lexer, expression definitions, and evaluation logic to support list operations effectively.
+I also extended MiniML by implementing the List data type (along with list manipulation operations) with type protections.

 ```
 <== [1;2;3];;